The origins of a classic children’s rhyme – analysed by Dr Oliver Tearle

 But then what is ‘Jack and Jill’ about?
 Sadly, we will probably never know for sure – assuming, that is, that the rhyme ever had an actual ‘meaning’.
-But the fact that the nursery rhyme has attracted these two very different analyses says something about our desire to understand and interpret these timeless children’s rhymes.
+Many nursery rhymes originated as counting or dancing songs to be sung while children played a game together.
+But the fact that the nursery rhyme has attracted these two very different interpretations says something about our desire to understand and interpret these timeless children’s rhymes.
 But as for an ultimate meaning?
 That remains as elusive as ever.

-Discover the stories behind more classic nursery rhymes with our analysis of ‘London Bridge is Falling Down’, our commentary on the Little Bo Peep rhyme, our post delving into the history of the ‘Mary Had a Little Lamb’ nursery rhyme, and analysis of the ‘Humpty Dumpty’ rhyme.
+Discover the stories behind more classic nursery rhymes with our analysis of ‘London Bridge is Falling Down’, our commentary on the Little Bo Peep rhyme, and our post delving into the history of the ‘Mary Had a Little Lamb’ nursery rhyme.

 The author of this article, Dr Oliver Tearle, is a literary critic and lecturer in English at Loughborough University.
 He is the author of, among others, The Secret Library: A Book-Lovers’ Journey Through Curiosities of History and The Great War, The Waste Land and the Modernist Long Poem.